-- 34. In accordance with the modalities of the preliminary evaluation of the WHO Global Coordination Mechanism on the Prevention and Control of Noncommunicable Diseases, paragraph 19 of its terms of reference and the evaluation workplan for 2016-2017, a preliminary evaluation was conducted of the Coordination Mechanism between June and November 2017 in order to assess its results and its added value.
-The results are being reported separately to the Health Assembly.
-1 - 35.
-In accordance with paragraph 60 of the global action plan for the prevention and control of noncommunicable diseases 2013-2020, and in conformity with the evaluation workplan for 2018-2019, the Secretariat will convene a representative group of stakeholders, including Member States and international partners, that will work during the third quarter of 2018, in order to conduct a mid-point evaluation of progress on the implementation of the global action plan.
-The results will be reported to the Seventy-second World Health Assembly in May 2019, through the Executive Board in January 2019.
+- 30. In accordance with the modalities of the preliminary evaluation of the WHO Global Coordination Mechanism on the Prevention and Control of Noncommunicable Diseases, paragraph 19 of its terms of reference and the evaluation workplan for 2016-2017, a preliminary evaluation was conducted of the Coordination Mechanism between June and November 2017 in order to assess its results and its added value.
+The results are being reported separately to the Seventy-first World Health Assembly, through the Executive Board.1 - 31.
+In accordance with paragraph 60 of the global action plan for the prevention and control of noncommunicable diseases 2013-2020, and in conformity with the evaluation workplan for 2018-2019, the Secretariat will convene a representative group of stakeholders, including Member States and international partners, that will work during the first quarter of 2018, in order to conduct a mid-point evaluation of progress on the implementation of the global action plan.
+The results will be reported to the Seventy-first World Health Assembly.

-ACTION BY THE HEALTH ASSEMBLY
+ACTION BY THE EXECUTIVE BOARD

-36. The Health Assembly is invited to note the report.
+32. The Board is invited to note the report

-1 See the accompanying document A71/14 Add.1.
+1 See accompanying document EB142/15 Add.1.